panzixiang/jekyll-now/_posts/2018-4-1-arXivtag.md

 The [arXiv](http://arxiv.org/) is a online repository of preprints of scientific papers in the fields of astronomy, physics, mathematics, computer science, quantitative biology, quantitative finance and statistics.
 To date it has more than a million papers and more are being added every day.
 This dataset I focused on is a relatively recent (2007-17) sample totaling approximately 800,000 pieces of metadata which I curated via a data dump using the arXiv APIs.
 They contain a significant number of papers from every category (>5000) submitted in the past decade.

-The parts of interest of this paper is the abstract and the category tag(s) of the papers.
-The goal here is to classify a new abstract correctly into one of the categories.